-Why Should You Invest in Frontier Markets?
+Why Invest in Frontier Markets?

-For investors, a country can be broken down into one of three categories based on their stage of development.
+Countries can be broken down into one of three categories based on their stage of development.

 Beyond these are frontier markets.
 Countries like Myanmar and Cambodia.

-Most of the world is dependent on each other.
+The world’s economies depend on each other.
 McDonalds, 7-Eleven and Walmart can be found almost anywhere on the planet.
 Because of this, all the developed and emerging markets get sick when the United States, Europe, or China do.

 It’s not easy to invest in frontier markets.